OXID-eSales/graphql-base-module/docs/sorting.rst

         ...
     }

 Simple as that!
-Now we can add filter to our query:
+Now we can add sorting to our query:

 .. code-block:: graphql